Troy Apke: College career

+College statistics

 Professional career

-Apke attended the NFL Combine, where he ran the 40-yard dash in 4.34 seconds.
-In the 2018 NFL Draft, he was selected by the Washington Redskins in the fourth round, 109th overall.
-Apke made his NFL debut in the Redskins season opener against the Arizona Cardinals, where he made a touchdown saving tackle on a punt return, but was injured on the play.
+Apke attended the NFL Combine, where he ran the 40-yard dash in 4.34 seconds. (“He can RUN, run” was Deion Sanders’ description conveying his surprise at how fast Apke ran the 40).
+In the 2018 NFL draft, he was selected by the Washington Redskins in the fourth round, 109th overall.
+Apke made his NFL debut in the Redskins season opener against the Arizona Cardinals, where he made a touchdown-saving tackle on a punt return, but was injured on the play.
 He was subsequently placed on injured reserve a month later.

 Coming into the 2019 season Apke was expected to be a contributor on special teams.
 Through the first six weeks Apke had three tackles.
 In week 7 versus the San Francisco 49ers, Apke saw significant action on defense after an injury to starting safety Montae Nicholson.
-Apke had an interception, the first of his career, as well as a pass deflection and 6 tackles in just under a half of action in a 0–9 loss.
+Apke had an interception, the first of his career, as well as a pass deflection and 6 tackles in just under a half of action in a 9–0 loss.

 In 2020, Apke was named the starting free safety after beating out Sean Davis during training camp.
 Due to poor performance to start the season, he lost his starting position after Week 5.
-He converted to cornerback in 2021, making him the first white NFL player at the position since Jason Sehorn in 2003.
+He converted to cornerback in 2021, making him the first white NFL player at the position since Dustin Fox in 2008.

 Apke re-signed with the team on March 17, 2022.
 He was released on August 16, 2022, but re-signed to their practice squad on August 31.
 He was released again on October 5, 2022, but re-signed back to the practice squad on October 21.
 Apke was released again on November 26, 2022.
 On December 30, he was re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.
+The Commanders placed Apke on injured reserve on August 8, 2023.
+He was released on November 20.